neoforged/Documentation/docs/resources/server/loottables/lootconditions.md

 }
 ```

-During datagen, call `TimeCheck#time` with the desired range to construct a builder for this condition.
+During datagen, call `TimeCheck#time` with the clock and desired range to construct a builder for this condition.
 The `period` value can then be set on the builder using `#setPeriod`.

 ## `minecraft:weather_check`